VertebrateResequencing/wr/.docs/issues/lists.md

 - [#31 Resource Token system](https://github.com/VertebrateResequencing/wr/issues/31): Limit groups cover part of the need, but the full token server/rate-limit design is a large distributed feature.
   - _Independent review (suggest Todo): the urgent need is already met by limit groups and the started `rp` package is a local foundation; continuing the single-manager timed/delayed parts is tractable and testable locally without any special environment._
 - [#22 Long-running commands should have the option of being checkpointed](https://github.com/VertebrateResequencing/wr/issues/22): Checkpoint/restart depends heavily on OS and application support and has no obvious general implementation path here.
+- [#17 Cloud deployment should work from MacOS -> linux](https://github.com/VertebrateResequencing/wr/issues/17): Cloud deploy still uploads the local executable, so a Darwin client can still copy the wrong binary to Linux.
+  - _Independent review (suggest Can't Fix): the binary-selection logic is local code, but "cloud deployment should work MacOS->linux" can only be confirmed by an actual OpenStack deploy, which isn't available here._

 ## Invalid